Skip to main content

 Uh oh.

 Sounds so swanky and pseudo-chic again, I know (but really- I've no idea what the subtle variations of brut vs Champagne and méthode champenoise vs méthode traditionnelle are; I could research and report back to you, I guess, using terms like appellation and second fermentation and nose).
 But.
+My pal Joey was the one who turned me onto Veuve Clicquot Brut.
+And he can definitely be swanky.

-Maybe you'd rather not know.
+But maybe you'd rather not know.
 Maybe you'd rather go with the flow and focus on something tangible, something in the here and now and sitting right in front of you like- a simple cracker recipe- and take my word for it.
 Veuve Clicquot Brut tastes good.
 It's pretty tasty with crackers.
 Grapes.
 And popcorn, for that matter.
 This I know.

 The rest is all persuasion technique.